sitetester/jdbc2scala/README.md

 * It's based on JDBC
-* Currently connection to SQLite has established and table could be created.
+* Currently, connection to SQLite is established and table could be created.
 * Table metadata could be retrieved.
-* More changes coming and code will be adjusted accordingly.
+* DbTable case class added along with DbColumn, DbIDColumn & DbIndex
 - IN PROGRESS